V. Genesis 19:22 - Haste thee, escape thither; for I cannot do any thing till thou be come thither. Therefore the name of the city was called Zoar.

 3. Why did Lot fear to dwell in Zoar?

 a.
-Was he witness to the same sinful behaviors that he saw in Sodom?
+Was he witness to the same sinful behaviors that he saw in Sodom

 b.
 Or was it because his wife was turned to salt either within the city or just outside the city walls?

 c.
-Could it be that the people who lived there blamed Lot for the destruction of Sodom which more than likely affected their livelihood?
+Could it be that the people who lived there blamed Lot for the destruction of Sodom

 4. Remember in v.
-17 he was originally commanded to escape to the mountain, it was Lot’s request to flee to Zoar instead.
+17 he was originally commanded to escape to the mountain, it was Lot ’s request to flee to Zoar instead.

 a.
 God said He would not destroy Zoar, does Lot not trust God’s Word to be true?